August 29 2022

 However, it can be slightly more corrosive than regular fuels and as a result, engines using this type of fuel will require engine fuel system modifications.

 This is microalgae and is a source of carbon-neutral alternative fuel.
-Several efforts have been put into the research to use algae as a biofuel but till date, there has been no significant success.
+Several efforts have been put into the research to use algae as a biofuel but to date, there has been no significant success.

 The liquid microalgae produced are perceived to have the ability to be used as a source of biofuels.